-Vaccination remains critically important in reducing hospitalization and death for COVID-19.
+Vaccination remains critically important in reducing risk of hospitalization and death due to COVID-19.
 Facilities should encourage residents, staff, and families to remain up to date with COVID-19 vaccination, including all eligible booster doses.

-Reporting of Staff and Resident COVID-19 Vaccinations and Testing
+3. Reporting of Staff and Resident COVID-19 Vaccinations and Testing